Anesthesia Technician School Guide

 - Apply to take the exam once your training is complete.

 - Include the exam fee with your application.
-(The fee is $325 for active members and $450 for non-members.)

 - Recertify every two years, which requires 30 continuing education hours.